csci-1301/csci-1301.github.io/docs/software_install.md

 An [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), for "Integrated development environment", is the software or service you will be using to write, compile, execute and debug your code.
 There are many available IDEs, and some can accomodate multiple different programming languages.

+For C#, [there are many different possibilities](https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments#C#): some are cross-platforms (meaning you can use them on macOS, windows or Linux), some are provided free of charge, some have not been updated in a long time.
-For C#, the main two choices are [Visual Studio](https://visualstudio.microsoft.com/) and [MonoDevelop](https://www.monodevelop.com/).
+Three natural choices are [Visual Studio](https://visualstudio.microsoft.com/), [MonoDevelop](https://www.monodevelop.com/) and [Rider](https://www.jetbrains.com/rider/features/).
-The former is available on Windows, Mac OS and on virtual machines, the latter is available on all plat-forms (including but not limited to Linux operating systems).
+While the last two are accessible on every operating sysems, Visual Studio is available only for windows, and in a slightly different version for macOS.

 To access one or the other, you will need either